ElDocWho/learning-journal201/learning-journal.md

  **Journal day 13--

   Today we learned about storing data in the browser.
-Where we stored is called local storage.we do it with the following js.
+Where we stored it is called local storage.we do it with the following js.

   localStorage['ingredients'] = JSON.stringify(ingredientsArray);

+  What this does is it stores an Array called ingredients in the local storage by turning the data of this array into a string.

+  Then when we want to retrieve the data from the local storage we use the following js:

+var existingData = JSON.parse(localStorage['ingredients']);

+  This makes the string we had stored into a number or set of numbers.